-Paloma Press, an independent literary press established in 2016, is pleased to announce A PRE-RELEASE SPECIAL OFFER for the press’ second poetry collection, MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
-While MANHATTAN will not be officially released until this Fall, we are now open to taking orders at a special discounted price.
-The book’s PRE-RELEASE Price is $20, a 50% discount from its retail price of $40.
+Paloma Press, an independent literary press established in 2016, is pleased to announce A SPECIAL OFFER for the press’ second poetry collection, MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
+The book’s release price is $20, a 50% discount from its retail price of $40.

 MANHATTAN: An Archaeology presents Eileen R. Tabios’ latest innovative approach to poetry-making.
 In this book, she uses a diverse set of “artifacts” to excavate a version of New York City’s historical birthplace.
 Artifacts include the unexpected and the ineffable to create a city only she can imagine—while they include a pearl necklace, piece of pineapple skin, yoga mat, black sateen, and bullet, the “objects” for perusal also range over moonlight, “withheld forgiveness,” and duende.
 The result, too, is unexpected and ineffable: Poetry that delights and intrigues.
 Some receptive readers will wake from the book missing something they hadn’t realized they missed, longing for something they hadn’t realized they desired.

 In archeology, we sift through distances to locate ourselves in these elapsed fragments.
 Here in Eileen R. Tabios’ new book, Manhattan is our test pit, and Clyfford Still stabilizes the walls adding to

 the grace of the make-believe city.